-A cooperative garden is located on the Westwood tract behind Advance apartment.
-All members of the community-students, faculty, staff, and families - are welcome to participate.
-The garden is plowed.
+A cooperative garden is located on the Westwood tract behind Advance Apartment.
+All members of the community-students, faculty, staff, and families - are welcome to sign up for a plot in the sprint.
 Cooperative work involves clearing the garden and bringing in leaves and manure in the fall.
-Tomatoes, peppers, and a variety of other vegetables and flowers grow very well here.
-Contact the Student Life Office if you are interested in the garden.
+Christopher Tweel is the 2013-2014 community garden coordinator.